ritza-co/Codecov/coverage-reports-in-vscode.md

 Codecov is a tool for visualizing code coverage to help developers track the effectiveness of their tests.
 By integrating it into your CI/CD pipeline, you can ensure continuous monitoring of code coverage metrics across branches and pull requests, encouraging higher code quality.

 * **Centralized Coverage Reports:**
-Codecov uploads coverage reports to a centralized dashboard accessible by all team members.
+Uploads coverage reports to a centralized dashboard accessible by all team members.
 This ensures everyone has access to the same coverage information without generating reports locally.

 * **Historical Data and Trends:**
 Codecov provides historical data and visualizations of coverage trends over time.
-This helps you track improvements or regressions in coverage across different commits and branches.
+This helps you track improvements or regression in coverage across different commits and branches.

 * **CI/CD Integration:**
-Codecov integrates with your CI/CD pipeline, automatically uploading coverage reports generated during your builds.
+It integrates with your CI/CD pipeline, automatically uploading coverage reports generated during your builds.
 It enforces coverage thresholds on pull requests, ensuring that new code does not decrease overall coverage.
 For example, you can configure Codecov to fail a pull request if the coverage drops below a certain percentage, ensuring that all new code is adequately tested.

 * **Reports and Annotations:**